by Joe Casey

 Carol Hymowitz in Bloomberg has pointed out that skill shortages in some industries are leading some companies to develop innovative approaches to retaining older employees to leverage their specialized knowledge.
 Others are recognizing that figuring out how to leverage a large and growing segment of the workforce is simply smart business.
 The Chief HR Officer of a healthcare company recently observed that “If we’re not tapping into the whole workforce, we’re handicapping ourselves”.

 Is your company ahead of the curve?

 Paul Rupert, CEO of Respectful Exits, is a longtime advocate of flexible work options.
-Paul joined me on The Retirement Conversation to share his observations and insights on future trends in the workplace and what his new organization is doing to provide a strong voice for aging workers.
+Paul joined me on The Retirement Conversation podcast to share his observations and insights on future trends in the workplace and what his new organization is doing to provide a strong voice for aging workers.
 He offers savvy advice for individuals on how to approach negotiating an informal phased retirement – and guide for HR professionals whose companies want to gain an edge in retaining and attracting talented seasoned employees.
 You can listen to our conversation with Paul Rupert here.

 Joe Casey is a former senior HR executive, who is in a second career as an executive coach and retirement coach.